yxtay/yxtay.github.io/_posts/2020-06-09-setting-jekyll-themes-on-github-pages.md

 In my opinion, the remote theme method offers the best balance of selection, customisability and complexity.
 I am using this method to use the [Minimal Mistakes theme][minimal-mistakes].
+The remote theme method is applicable to any theme that is hosted on GitHub, this means a large number of themes are available, even it is not a gem.
+However, do take note that pay attention to whether themes are still being maintained or meant to be used this way.

 ## Regular Themes